 HTML5 display ads must use click tags to direct users to a landing page.
 The clickTag must be easily readable by the ad server—do not minify the clickTag code.
 The landing page must open in a new tab or window upon click.
 Some ad tags may use alternative methods for handling click-through URLs, but clickTag is the standard.

-What we analyze
+What we validate

 Checks if the ad tag attempts to autoplay audio or video with sound.